Janet Nungnik

-Janet Nungnik (born 1954) or Janet Anautalik Nungnik is an Inuit textile artist who lives and works in Qamani’tuaq, which is also known as Baker Lake, Nunavut, Canada.
+Janet Nungnik (born 1954) or Janet Anautalik Nungnik is an Inuk textile artist who lives and works in Qamani’tuaq, which is also known as Baker Lake, Nunavut, Canada.
 She is known for her colourful applique and embroidery works that display landscapes and everyday rural arctic life.

 Biography

 In 1954, Nungnik was born in Ariaut Anautalik, which is a small camp west of the Hudson Bay, in the Kivalliq region of Nunavut. she lived a semi-nomadic life with her parents, Martha Tiktak Anautalik and William Anautalik, and her older sister Vera, and her younger brother Eric.
-She is of the Ihalmiut and Padlermiut peoples which are apart of the Caribou Inuit.
+She is of the Ihalmiut and Padlermiut peoples which are a part of the Caribou Inuit.
 Nungnik attended elementary school in Qamani’tuaq(Baker's Lake), middle school in Churchill, Manitoba and high school in Yellowknife.
 Nungnik's father insisted that the three children continue to speak and write in Inuktitut despite learning English in school.
 Nungnik started sewing wall hangings in 1970 after, helping care for textile artist Jessie Oonark and observing her work.
 Nungnik also observed and worked with her own mother, Martha Tiktak Anautalik.